aibolem/vexflow-wiki-vexchords/Build-Instructions.md

 ## Prerequisites

+Note that these instructions are for the new pure-JS toolchain in the `browserify` branch.

 To setup the build environments, first install NodeJS and `npm`.
 Then, from the `vexflow/` directory (this repo), run:

     $ npm install